openmas-ai/openmas/docs/mcp_integration.md

 ## How It Works

-When you create a subclass of `McpAgent` and apply the MCP decorators to its methods:
+The process of creating and running an MCP agent involves several components working together:

-1. The decorators store metadata on the methods
+1. **Decorators**: `@mcp_tool`, `@mcp_prompt`, and `@mcp_resource` store metadata on the methods they decorate
-2. When the agent is initialized, it scans for decorated methods using `_discover_mcp_methods()`
+2. **McpAgent**: Discovers decorated methods during initialization using `_discover_mcp_methods()`
-3. When the agent is started with an MCP communicator in server mode, it registers the discovered methods with the MCP server during the `setup()` phase
+3. **Communicators**: When in server mode, the communicator (either `McpSseCommunicator` or `McpStdioCommunicator`) registers the agent's tools, prompts, and resources with the underlying MCP server during its `start()` method

-The entire process is automatic - you just need to decorate your methods and make sure to use an MCP communicator in server mode.
+This design provides a clean separation of concerns:

+- The agent is responsible for discovering and exposing functionality
+- The communicator handles the actual server setup and communication
+- The decorators provide a clear, declarative way to define MCP-compatible methods

 ## Best Practices

+1. **Choose the right agent class for your needs**:
+   - Use `McpServerAgent` for servers
+   - Use `McpClientAgent` for clients
+   - Use `McpAgent` directly for hybrid cases or when you need maximum flexibility

-1. **Always provide descriptive docstrings** for your methods - they'll be used as descriptions if not explicitly provided
+2. **Always provide descriptive docstrings** for your methods - they'll be used as descriptions if not explicitly provided
-2. **Be specific with parameter types** - this helps with automatic Pydantic model generation
+3. **Be specific with parameter types** - this helps with automatic Pydantic model generation
-3. **Return structured data from tools** - preferably dictionaries that can be easily converted to JSON
+4. **Return structured data from tools** - preferably dictionaries that can be easily converted to JSON
-4. **Keep prompt templates simple** and avoid complex logic in prompt methods
+5. **Keep prompt templates simple** and avoid complex logic in prompt methods
-5. **Use resource URIs that follow RESTful conventions** - e.g., `/users/{id}` for resources that represent users
+6. **Use resource URIs that follow RESTful conventions** - e.g., `/users/{id}` for resources that represent users

 ## Communicators